mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 The `Tree` POJO is serializable because it doesn't have any unknown type parameters.
 The `left`, `right` and `genericClass` properties are all serializable because they are bound to the concrete types `Integer`, `String` and `Long`.

-On their own, instances of `GenericTree` or `GenericClass` are not serializable by the `PojoCodec`.
+On their own, instances of `GenericTree` or `GenericClass` are not serializable by the POJO `Codec`.
 This is because the runtime type parameter information is erased by the JVM, and the type parameters cannot be specialized accurately.

 The 3.6 release of the driver further improves generic support with the addition of PropertyCodecProviders.
 The `PropertyCodecProvider` API allows type-safe support of container types by providing concrete type parameters for the generic types as declared in the POJO.